Sailor Starlights: Censorship

-The Sailor Stars season of the original anime adaptation was not dubbed into English by DIC Entertainment and Cloverway Inc. Rodriguez-Garcia from the The Michigan Daily explained that licensing issues were the main reason behind this event.
+The Sailor Stars season of the original anime adaptation was not dubbed into English by DIC Entertainment and Cloverway Inc. Rodriguez-Garcia of The Michigan Daily explained that licensing issues were the main reason behind this event.
 However, other authors cite more reasons, the Starlights and their transformations being amongst them.
 Jamilya Ramos-Chapman from Syndicated Magazine stated that, in previous seasons, efforts were made to censor the sexuality of Sailor Uranus, Sailor Neptune, and Fish Eye, to make these characters fit into heteronormative narratives.
 Yet, this was not possible with the storyline of Sailor Stars, so DiC and Cloverway decided not to air the season, because of "the introduction of the Sailor Starlights, three male pop idols who could magically transform into otherworldly female warriors."
 Caroline Madden from /Film explained that, while DiC and Cloverway were able to censor the true identities of characters such as Zoisite and Fish Eye by "casting cis women to voice these long-haired characters" and thus "let them pass as cisgender and heterosexual", it would have been impossible to avoid with the Starlights' non-conforming identity.
 According to an article in Bookmans, there was "no way to edit out the strong transgender/transexual themes that involve the three new characters, the Sailor Star Lights".
-The article also mentioned the complications derived from the relationship between Seiya and Usagi, and how "even after she discovers the truth later on, she is not phased by the fact that “Fighter” is female."
+The article also mentioned the complications derived from the relationship between Seiya and Usagi, and how "even after she discovers the truth later on, she is not phased by the fact that "Fighter" is female."
 Vargas and Younkin from CBR stated that one of the reasons behind the decision not to air the final season was because "it would have been almost impossible to censor the Sailor Starlights in the way that they had with previous queer characters in the series."

 In the Italian dub, instead of changing sex, the team has six members, as the Three Lights summon their twin sisters instead of transforming, as the original depiction was very controversial in Italy.
 Jones considered this decision "completely ridiculous and only draws attention to the inherent queerness hiding in the series."